-Currently working on my PhD thesis with a submission date in late spring 2020.
+Currently working on my PhD thesis with a submission date in late 2020.

 Understanding the Discourse of Creative Economy and its International Diffusion: The Case of the Czech Republic

-Alongside PhD research I am interested in contemporary art, its discourse and developing curatorial, editorial and writing practice.
+Alongside my PhD research I am interested in contemporary art, curatorial practice and theory.

 Tomanová, J. 2020.
 Empathic viewing in Mieke Bal’s Don Quichotte: Sad Countenances.
 Corridor8.

 Tomanová, J. 2020.
 Collecting the act of collecting in Harlan Whittingham’s films.
 Corridor8.